 - Remember you are not alone.
-Your teachers are still available to support you. - Ask for help when needed; don't be afraid to say if something seems confusing or you need extra support. - Use messaging on Show My Homework to contact your teachers. - •If a particular task is causing stress, contact your teacher and then move on to something else - you should have plenty to do. - •Try to keep on top of your workload to avoid feeling overwhelmed. - •If pupils would like to request feedback on a particular piece of work, they should save it in their OneDrive and then message their teacher using Show My Homework to ask them to mark it.
-In the message, pupils must clearly identify where the work is located within their OneDrive and what it is called.
+Your teachers are still available to support you. - Ask for help when needed; don't be afraid to say if something seems confusing or you need extra support. - Use messaging on Show My Homework to contact your teachers. - Email admin@corbetschool.net if you can't get hold of your teachers on Show My Homework. - If you have any IT issues, please email corbetschool.net - •Try to keep on top of your workload to avoid feeling overwhelmed. - Take the opportunity to also follow your passions; if a particular topic interests you, research it.
+You never know where it might lead!
+Be sure to ask your teachers with this as well so we can support you in this.